Eating Recovery Center In The News: The Huffington Post

 5. Make your loved one’s eating disorders recovery a priority.
 Altering holiday traditions in the short term can significantly impact your family member or friend’s wellbeing in the long term.
 Changing traditions or creating new traditions to meet the needs of your loved one in recovery can feel disappointing and scary, but remind yourself that eating disorders recovery is fragile and that you have the power to help protect it.

 Eating disorders are complex illnesses, and in spite of abundant love, support and understanding from friends, families and colleagues, relapse can happen.
-In many cases, outpatient care — appointments with a therapist, psychiatrist or dietitian or participation in an intensive outpatient program (IOP) a few days each week — can address the recurring thoughts or behaviors.
+In many cases, outpatient care — appointments with a clinician, psychiatrist or dietitian or participation in an intensive outpatient program (IOP) a few days each week — can address the recurring thoughts or behaviors.
 In some cases, however, a higher level of care may be the recommendation of an eating disorders professional to restore medical, psychological and sociocultural health.